 - Taking time off to reset, relax and regain perspective.

-- Investing in ongoing opportunities to refine your skills and gain new insights, such as our Giombetti Webinars or Giombetti YOU-niversity
+- Investing in ongoing opportunities to refine your skills and gain new insights, such as Giombetti YOU-niversity

 - Avoiding back-to-back meetings that don’t give you time to reflect and space to breathe.